code-computerlove/five-seconds-of-code-sieve-of-eratosthenes/README.md

 The 24 Hours of Le Mans (French: 24 Heures du Mans) is an endurance-focused sports car race held annually near the town of Le Mans, France.
 It is the world's oldest active endurance racing event.
 Unlike fixed-distance races whose winner is determined by minimum time, the 24 Hours of Le Mans is won by the car that covers the greatest distance in 24 hours.

 For this challenge you are presented with an algorithm for finding prime numbers, the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) and have to see, in 5 seconds, how many times you can find all primes under 1,000,000.
-Naive implementations have been provided in C#, JavaScript and Go.
+Naive implementations have been provided in C#, F#, JavaScript and Go.

 Working in pairs, see how far you can optimize the code.
 Significant gains are possible.